$73,000. According to The Creative Group, that’s the average salary of a content strategist in today’s market.

 How do I know?

-From the thorough content strategy training to gaining an understanding of how to develop content that earns real ROI, it has been an amazing learning experience.
+From the thorough content strategy training to gaining an understanding of how to develop content that earns real ROI, my Strategists say it has been an amazing learning experience.

-And it’s an experience that I’m sure could help you as well.
+And it’s an experience that I’m sure could help you have as well.

 How to Become a Content Strategist for a Marketing Agency